kpasad/Continuous_control_DDPG/README.md

 The observation space consists of 33 variables corresponding to position, rotation, velocity, and angular velocities of the arm.
 Each action is a vector with four numbers, corresponding to torque applicable to two joints.
 Every entry in the action vector should be a number between -1 and 1.

+The problem is solved when the agent receives an average reward of 30 over 100 episodes.

 See Report.md for detailed description

 ## Installation